mhoennig/hs.hsadmin.ng/doc/test-concept.md

 In this project a *Unit* for *UnitTests* can be a single method (function), a class or even a group of classes which express a common concept.

 The unit are technically whitebox-tests and count into test-code-coverage.
-But the whitebox-knowledge should only be used for the text-fixture.
+But the whitebox-knowledge should only be used for the [test-fixture](./glossary.md#test-fixture).

 Unit-Test in this project are implemented with *JUnit Jupiter*, *Mockito* and *AssertJ*.